-For clarification purposes, a visual summary of the current AAF settings are displayed directly under the AAF File field.
+For clarification purposes, a visual summary of the current AAF settings is displayed directly under the AAF File field.
 This summary depicts the current state of Primary Audio Attenuation.
-Ex.
-Using AAF means the Resulting Encode will ignore the STATIC Primary Audio Attenuation Fader (and ramp Down/Up) and will instead use the selected track of the AAF file.
+Ex. means the resulting encode will ignore the STATIC Primary Audio Attenuation fader (and ramp down/up), and will instead use the selected track of the AAF file.

-- Seeing Using AAF after a title means the Resulting Encode will IGNORE the related STATIC faders (and menus for Primary Attenuation) and will USE the volume automation information found in the track selected within the AAF Metadata Settings Window - Seeing Static after a title means the Resulting Encode will USE the related STATIC faders (and menus for Primary Attenuation) and will IGNORE data with volume automation information that might have been previously selected within the AAF Metadata Settings Window - Seeing Market a title means the feature does not apply to the current setup and will therefore not be used
+- ☑ Using AAF appearing after a title means the Resulting Encode will IGNORE the related STATIC faders (and menus for Primary Attenuation) and will USE the volume automation information found in the track selected within the AAF Metadata Settings window. - appearing after a title means the Resulting Encode will USE the related STATIC faders (and menus for Primary Attenuation) and will IGNORE data with volume automation information that might have been previously selected within the AAF Metadata Settings window. - appearing after a title means the feature does not apply to the current setup and therefore will not be used.

-Please look at Section 14 - AAF File Import Supplement for detailed instructions on how this feature should be used as well as the proper way to create AAF Files.
+Please refer to Section 14 - AAF File Import Supplement for detailed instructions on how this feature should be used as well as a tutorial on AAF file creation.

-Note: All users attempting to use the AAF File feature should read and follow the instructions at Section 14 - AAF File Import Supplement.
+Note: All users attempting to use the AAF file feature should read and follow the instructions at Section 14 - AAF File Import Supplement.